JennyJohnson78/UFO_Sightings/README.md

 ![image](https://user-images.githubusercontent.com/67409852/144375510-559b818a-9e44-4212-add1-6658ce187b21.png)

-To find the shape to want to filter by, input in as the two state code, (all lowercase).
+To find the shape to want to filter by, input in as the shape code, (all lowercase).
 The data that matches your search criteria will display.

 ![image](https://user-images.githubusercontent.com/67409852/144375623-b184b452-769e-48fe-9a1f-9ad5503cefb2.png)